rbind/blog.jemu.name/content/post/2015-11-26-jessica-jones-recap.md

 ---
-title: Jessica Jones recap
 author: jemus42
-date: '2015-11-26'
 categories:
 - rstats
 - tvshows
+date: 2015-11-26
-tags: ~
+tags: null
+title: Jessica Jones recap
 ---

 So I've been watching Marvel's Jessica Jones over the past couple days, as one does, and I have opinions and stuff about it.
 However, since I believe that a plot is worth more than word stuff, I present to you my viewing expierence in data.